December 15–17, 2020 nor'easter: New England

 Connecticut Governor Ned Lamont ordered all large trucks off the state's highways beginning at 9:00 PM EST on December 16.
 The truck ban was lifted at 9:00 AM on December 18.
 The Connecticut Department of Transportation mobilized hundreds of snowplows to keep the state's roads open during the storm.

 Massachusetts Governor Charlie Baker urged residents in his state to stay at home during the nor'easter.
 The Massachusetts Department of Transportation fully deployed its resources to clear the roads, including 3,800 pieces of snow-fighting equipment to be used on some 15,000 miles of roads.
 The Massachusetts Emergency Management Agency's emergency operations center was activated.
 Boston Mayor Marty Walsh declared a snow emergency in the city ahead of the storm.
 A parking ban was implemented and all school buildings were closed on December 16.
 City departments and some COVID-19 testing sites were also closed as a result of the storm.

 Impact

 Due to icy conditions on the roadways as well as heavy snow and sleet, the distribution of the COVID-19 vaccine became more difficult.

 United States

 Southeast

 Severe weather from the warm sector of the storm was reported near Tampa Bay in Florida.
 Tornado warnings were issued in Hillsborough County and Pinellas County, Florida.
-A large and damaging tornado was confirmed in Pinellas County, though no causalties were reported.
+A large and damaging tornado was confirmed in Pinellas County, though no casualties were reported.
 However, tornadoes resulted in $16.28 million in damage.